-At the end of the 2018/19 financial year, Member share capital in the IPS stood at almost £6 million.
-The table on p.33 gives a further breakdown of the investment in each of our portfolios of projects.
+At the end of the 2019/20 financial year, Member share capital in the IPS stood at almost £6 million.
+In July 2020 we accepted an additional £1,547,843 investment in our Community Energy Fund.
+The table on page 33 gives a further breakdown of the investment in each of our portfolios of projects.

-Long-term liabilities as of March 2019 related to a loan to fund Sandford Hydro of £1,812,068 from Charity Bank, held in Low Carbon Hub Sandford Hydro Limited.
+Long-term liabilities as of March 2020 related to a loan to fund Sandford Hydro of £1,727,510 from Charity Bank, held in Low Carbon Hub Sandford Hydro Limited.
 This loan is ring-fenced within the wholly owned subsidiary and therefore exposure is limited only to Sandford Hydro portfolio shareholders.
-The total long-term liabilities also included £122,596 deferred income relating to the transfer of ONCORE (see note 12 in our Consolidated Accounts).
+The total long-term liabilities also included £119,623 deferred income relating to the transfer of ONCORE (see note 12 in our Consolidated Accounts available on our website).

-At the end of the 2018/19 financial year we also had short-term liabilities of £300,000 due this current year that relate to a £200,000 loan from Resonance and a £100,000 loan for the Sandford Hydro fish pass.
+At the end of the 2019/20 financial year we also had short-term liabilities of £85,000 to the Charity Bank, a £100,000 loan for the Sandford Hydro fish pass, and £531,438 to Oxford City Council.
+The Oxford City Council loan was repaid in full in July 2020.